Back By Popular Demand…

 You would be making about $21,500 per year on single sales. ($4,300 x 5)

-So at the end of five years, writing 15 stories per month for that time, you would not quite be to what I figured was a decent living wage, but you would make the $48,000 by the end of the 6th year.
+So at the end of five years, writing 15 stories per month for that time, you would not quite be to what I figured was a decent living wage, but you would make over $40,000 by the end of the 6th year.

 Keep in mind, with this kind of production, and sales, you would never be on any bestseller lists.
 Your author ranking would be very low on Amazon, and all that other silly crap we hear so much about.
 You would only be averaging one sale per story per month across thirty different online markets.